>

 Workers’ Compensation Insurance: Necessary if the business has employees.
 It covers medical expenses and lost wages if employees are injured or become ill due to their jobs.

-Dario’s Takeaways
+Dario's Experience

 While navigating the intricacies of business insurance might not be the most exciting task, it’s an essential aspect of responsible business ownership.
 Protecting your hard work and investments should be a top priority, and having the right insurance coverage is a significant step in that direction.